rackerlabs/docs-dxp-handbook/docs/pre-go-live/apm-tooling.rst

 * Last name
 * Email address

-If you want a third part to be able to create tickets or call Rackspace Support for help, consider the following guidelines:
+If you want a third party to be able to create tickets or call Rackspace Support for help, consider the following guidelines:

 * The third party must be added to the Rackspace Customer Portal.
-If a use is not defined in our system, we cannot provide support, and due to confidentiality we are prevented from providing any kind of information.
+If a use is not defined in our system, we cannot provide support.
+Due to confidentiality, we are prevented from providing any kind of information.
-* If a third party is added to the Rackspace Customer Portal, we assume that they are also entitled to use pre-purchased consulting hours.
+* If you add a third party to the Rackspace Customer Portal, we assume that they are also entitled to use pre-purchased consulting hours.